Dominic Smith Preview, Player Props: Nationals vs. Dodgers

 Dominic Smith At The Plate

-- Smith is batting .258 with 18 doubles, a triple, seven home runs and 40 walks.
+- Smith has 18 doubles, a triple, seven home runs and 40 walks while hitting .257.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.